chenq7/CoinExplorer/README.md

 * Move left, right, and jump
 * Collide with platforms and obstacles
 * Collect coins
-* See time spent and coins collected
+* See death count and coins collected
 * Die to monsters and obstacles such as spikes

 ## Wireframes